Where can you register to vote? Where is your polling place? Who represents you? How can you contact your representatives?

 Do you need an absentee ballot?

-As of July 2012, you can now print a voter registration form from the Massachusetts Secretary of State's website and mail it in!
+Since July 2012, you have been able to print a voter registration form from the Massachusetts Secretary of State's website and mail it in!
 Visit Voter Registration Information for more details and the link to the form.

 Town of Needham: Board of Selectmen.